 A Project Board will be established to oversee the implementation of the project (See Annex 1).
-The Project Board will be chaired by the Ministry of Water and Environment and representatives will include Ministry of Planning and International Cooperation, Ministry of Local Administration, Ministry of Fish Wealth, EPA, Socotra District Directors, FFEM represented by AFD Yemen, and the Regional Representative of UNDP/GEF.
+The Project Board will be chaired by the Ministry of Water and Environment and representatives will include Ministry of Planning and International Cooperation, Ministry of Local Administration, EPA, Socotra District Directors and the Regional Representative of UNDP/GEF.
 Membership in the Board should ensure gender balance to the extent possible.
 The Project Board should meet at least once every six months.